yamamushi/du-discordbot/Developers.md

 ```

-Now in `main_handler.go`, scroll down to `RegisterCommands()` and modify it to the following (it may look different as other commands were likely registered between the time of writing and the time you're looking at the file):
+Now in `primary_handler.go`, scroll down to `RegisterCommands()` and modify it to the following (it may look different as other commands were likely registered between the time of writing and the time you're looking at the file):

 ```go
 func (h *MainHandler) RegisterCommands() (err error) {